Tech-at-DU/d3-tutorial/22-Custom-Shapes/readme.md

 </svg>
 ```

 The code above draws a box 100 by 100 pixels.
-This is all describ ed by the string assigned to `d`.
+This is all described by the string assigned to `d`.

 ```
 M 0 0 L 100 0 L 100 100 L 0 100 L 0 0 Z
 ```

 `M` is the Move to command.
-This causes the system to move to a point with out drawing a line.
+This causes the system to move to a point without drawing a line.
 The two values following `M` are the x and y coordinates, in this case 0 and 0.
 You can imagine that this places the "pen" in the upper left corner of the page.

-`L` is the Line to comment.
+`L` is the Line to command.
 This draws a straight line from the previous position of the "pen" to the position defined by the following coordinates, in this case the next coordinates are 100 and 0.
 This draws a line along the top edge of the box.

 The data draws three more lines to 100, 100 then 0, 100, and back to the start at 0, 0.